 Another weakness of people that reach out wanting link building services, is that they might not value brand or top funnel search volume.
-That is a big component of what we do as an SEO focused content marketing company.
+That is a big component of what we do as an content marketing agency.
 We’re aligning that with them.

 By nature, we are helping amplify and grow a brand via that search volume.
 So if that is the kind of company that’s just reaching out for link building specifically, there’s a good chance they’re not a brand cause they don’t care about that.
 Or they’re not doing things that will make them a brand.